matteoxpo/T10D16/README.md

 ***== Quest 1 received.
 Create src/s21_string.h and src/s21_string.c files and add declaration and definition of the s21_strlen function to them.
 Create a test program, src/s21_string_test.c, that should include the s21_strlen_test function for checking the s21_strlen function with a set of test data (minimum 3): normal values, abnormal values, boundary values, etc. For each test, the input, output, and test result (SUCCESS/FAIL) must be output to stdout.
 Add the launch of this function to main.
 When developing the s21_strlen function, only use language features.
 Using string.h and other libraries is not allowed.
 Build the program using the Makefile.
 Name of the build stage: strlen_tests.
 The executable file should be stored at the root in the build folder.
 It should be named Quest_1. ==***

-> It is allowed to use only the following standard libraries: <stdlib. h>, <stdio. h>
+> It is allowed to use only the following standard libraries: stdlib. h, stdio. h

 ***LOADING...***